The Toxic Dance Between Empaths and Narcissists in Friendship and Dating

 Mar 24, 2021

 Do you identify as an empath?
 Empaths are exquisitely sensitive to recognizing and understanding the feelings of others, showing deep empathy for other people and humanity in general.
-Narcissists, on the other hand, display a lack of empathy for others, an inflated sense of their own importance, and a deep need for excessive admiration and attention.
+Narcissists, on the other hand, while outwardly charming, in time display a lack of empathy, an inflated sense of their own importance, and a deep need for excessive admiration and attention.
 Narcissists are the proverbial “bull in the china shop” when it comes to the feelings or needs of others…only the shattering isn’t accidental, it’s part and parcel of how they operate.

 If you are an empath who has ever been involved with a narcissist (either in a friendship or romantic relationship), you and the narcissist had one thing in common: You both engaged in a pattern where it was All About Them.